Food Technologist vs Food Scientist: What’s the Difference?

 • Protein-starch-fat interactions

-• pH and enzymatic behavior
+• pH and enzymatic behaviour

 • Ingredient replacement with functionality preserved